vjoel/tupelo/doc/faq.md

   * If you're using Marshal or Yaml (the --marshal or --yaml command line switches, for example) to serialize objects, then you can use either, and even mix and match within one tuple.
 The difference is significant and preserved.

-  * If you're using MessagePack (the default and recommended serializer) or JSON, then you have to choose, using the `symbolize_keys` option when creating a client.
+  * If you're using MessagePack (the default and recommended serializer) or JSON, then you have to choose, using the `symbolize_keys` option when creating a client (or the `--symbol-keys` option on the command line, when using the `Tupelo.application` framework).
 The default is currently `false`: keys in hash tuples returned to the program by tupleo are strings.
 The reason for this is the warning below.

   * You can choose on a per-client basis.
-In the serialized blob, it's all strings anyway.
+In the (msgpack or json) serialized blob, it's all strings anyway.
 The choice is purely client side.
 Different instances of Client in the same process can choose this setting differently.

   * In any case, when you *write* tuples, you can mix and match symbols and strings as hash keys: they will get normalized to strings in the msgpack-ed blob.
 Other clients will unpack them as they prefer.